dataArtisans/flink-streaming-demo/README.md

  }'
  ```
  **Note:** This mapping can be used for all demo application.
-1. Update a demo applications to write to Elasticsearch by changing the corresponding values in the
+1. Configure a demo application to write its results to Elasticsearch.
+For that you have to change the corresponding parameters in the demo applications source code:
-source code, i.e., set `writeToElasticsearch = true` and configure the correct host name (see Elasticsearch's log output).
+  - set `writeToElasticsearch = true`
+  - set `elasticsearchHost` to the correct host name (see Elasticsearch's log output)

 1. Run the Flink program to write its result to Elasticsearch.